bun

 # npm

-We will cover profiles in greater depth soon, for now let's just write some simple examples.
+The guide will cover defining profiles in greater depth, for now let's just write some simple examples.

 import type { Profile } from '@kitbag/mapper'